RobbyC231/bench_resttest/README.md

 - Better error handling
     - Need something better than logging errors in the console from API fetch
 - Add ability to sort table based on column
-- Looks to be duplicate transactions in the data set, might want to add functionality to filter these out
+- There are duplicate transactions in the data set, might want to add functionality to filter these out